About Me and My Cooking Blog

 I also will be happy to answer any questions about recipes I’ve already posted: all of those recipes are done by me, photographed by my better half and eaten by both of us (and some times by our friends), so all those dishes are real homemade food we eat on daily basis.

-As you probably noticed, I am posting new recipes on weekly basis, feel free to follow me on Twitter, add EnjoyYourCooking to your Google Plus circles or become a fan of EnjoyYourCooking on facebook so you don’t miss updates.
-I also will be happy if you join me there to discuss recipes, homemade cooking or even just for fun.
+As you probably noticed, I am posting new recipes regularly, feel free to follow me on Twitter, add EnjoyYourCooking to your Google Plus circles or become a fan of EnjoyYourCooking on facebook so you don’t miss updates.
+I also will be happy if you join me in comments to discuss recipes, homemade cooking or even just for fun.

 I really think what by cooking food by your hands you are not only giving yourself and your family a chance to stay healthy, but you are also showing relatives you do care about them.
 I think it is important to know what is on your plate.
 Indeed, we are what we eat… So make your food yourself!
 And yes, Enjoy Your Cooking!